jackbwaite/Jack-s-Projects/README.md

 Click "Code" and then "Download Zip" to download the Music project.

-src folder: stores all the relevant classes for transposing sheet music
+src folder: stores all the relevant classes for transposing sheet music (mark as Sources Root)

-test folder: contains classes for running tests of certain unique cases and full pieces of sheet music
+test folder: contains classes for running tests of certain unique cases and full pieces of sheet music (mark directory as Test Sources Root)

-resources folder: contains text files to use when running the tests
+resources folder: contains text files to use when running the tests (mark directory as Test Resources Root)

+If using IntelliJ, be sure to add JUnit4 and JUnit5.4 to classpath

 See the comments within each Class for more specific information.
 You can reach me at jackbwaite@gmail.com with questions.